 Your own well-being is also a priority.
 Keeping track of how you are feeling, and coping will be helpful for you to know when it is time to take a break.

-Some common signs that you need to take extra care can include feeling sad, irritable, exhausted, having difficulty to sleep and high levels of stress.
+Some common signs that you need to take extra care of can include feeling sad, irritable, exhausted, having difficulty sleeping and having high levels of stress.